 Entering college is such an exciting time in your life!
-In just a few months, you will finally be leaving your hometown and moving to a new place to live on your own.
-There is so much anticipation leading up to move in.
+In just a few months, you will finally leave your hometown and move to a new place to live independently.
+There is so much anticipation leading up to moving in.

 Here are dos and don’ts for the summer before your freshman year of college to prepare you for this huge transition:

 Although attending orientation can seem like a pain, it is a great way to get acclimated to the school and meet new people!
 At orientation, you will learn tons of important information about the school, and it can also be a lot of fun.
 A lot of people make some of their closest friends at orientation.